vinod810/ChessDNN/README.md

 https://www.linkedin.com/in/eapenkuruvilla/

 ## License
 This project is free to use, modify, and redistribute for any purpose, including commercial use.
-It is provided **“as is”**, without any warranty of any kind, and the authors assume no responsibility or liability for any damages arising from its use.
+It is provided as is, without any warranty of any kind, and the authors assume no responsibility or liability for any damages arising from its use.